 Revenue is derived from the General Charity administered by the Company and allocated in line with our agreed strategy.
-Two main beneficiaries, currently Teach First and Theodora Children’s Charity, are funded on a three year cycle with 2019 being a review year for the next cycle.
-A number of minor awards are also made during the year.
+Two main beneficiaries, currently Teach First and Farms For City Children, are funded on a three year cycle with a number of minor awards are also made during any given year.

 The strategy includes a commitment for Liverymen to try to engage with the individual charity to seek to enhance the financial contribution with hands on business advice and introductions along with other forms of support.

 Feedback suggests that this element of commitment is very much welcomed by the charities.